andosteinmetz/Cybersecurity-101/README.md

   * Anonymity
   * Authentication
   * Encryption
+  	* Caesar cipher as a simple example
     * Symmetric/Asymmetric
+    	* Symmetric = private key, Asymmetric = public key
+    	* How do you share a secret (encryption key) over the internet securely?
   		* [Visual explanation of Public Key Cryptography](https://www.youtube.com/watch?v=YEBfamv-_do&feature=youtu.be&t=161)
+  			* Hash
+  			* One-way function
   * Threat model
   * There's no such thing as perfect security (the most secure email privacy is called PGP, or "Pretty Good Privacy")